Large deviations for Markovian nonlinear Hawkes processes: Large deviations for Markovian nonlinear Hawkes processes with exponential exciting function

-Notice that $\hat{\mathbb{P}}$ defined in \eqref{tiltedP} is indeed a probability measure by Girsanov formula.
-(For the theory of absolute continuity for point processes and its Girsanov formula, we refer to Lipster and Shiryaev \cite{Lipster}.)
+Notice that $\widehat{\mathbb{P}}$ defined in \eqref{tiltedP} is indeed a probability measure by Girsanov formula.
+(For the theory of absolute continuity for point processes and their Girsanov formulas, we refer to Lipster and Shiryaev \cite{Lipster}.)